 Slop and loss of information quality

-How to spot and protect against slop
+How to spot slop and protect yourself effectively

 Another essential recommendation: cross-reference information.
 If a piece of content seems dubious, research it on several platforms before giving it any credence.
 Finally, educate those around you.
 Slop often exploits the most vulnerable users, especially those less familiar with new technologies.